omkar2005203/cat_detection/README.md

-To train on CPU and use use best.pt
+To train on CPU and use use best.pt and run main.py

 ```
 yolo task=detect mode=train data=data.yaml model=yolov8n.pt epochs=30 imgsz=640